jjtroberts/gochallenge/README.md

-# Rackner's K8s AWS Deploy Challenge
+# K8s AWS Deploy Challenge

 The purpose of this challenge is to test your ability to work with Kubernetes, Go, and AWS.